MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/MobileCombustion.md

 ---
 title: MobileCombustion in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
 description: Combustion that occurs in a moving vehicle, such as a car or truck.
-author: andreabichsel
+author: lsuresh
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: leeclontz
 ms.topic: reference
-ms.date: 8/1/2024
+ms.date: 02/19/2025
-ms.author: anbichse
+ms.author: lsuresh
 ---

 # Mobile combustion in Cloud for Sustainability carbon data model(MobileCombustion)